pragsmike/PromptCritical/docs/evo-process.md

 1.  **`bootstrap`**: This command reads the `bootstrap.edn` manifest and ingests the raw prompts from the `seeds/` directory into the immutable `pdb/`, creating the initial named links (e.g., `seed`, `refine`) for reference.
 It does *not* create a generation.

 2.  **`vary`**: This is the "breeding" step.
 It typically loads the population of the latest generation, applies meta-prompts to create new prompt variations (offspring), and then creates a *new generation* containing both the original survivors and the new offspring.
+This step can be configured via `evolution-parameters.edn`.

 3.  **`evaluate`**: This is the "vying" or testing step.
 The `pcrit evaluate` command targets a specific generation's population, packages it into a `failter-spec` directory, and runs a **contest** using the external `failter` tool.
 The resulting scores are saved to a `report.csv` file within that contest's directory. **Fitness scores are not written into the prompt files themselves.**